 - remove the offending tree

 One remedy is ‘pollarding’ (severe pruning), but not all trees will tolerate heavy crown reductions.
-For pruning to be effective, reductions of around 90 per cent are required, and some species respond to pruning with vigorous new growth which quickly restores the tree’s moisture uptake.
+For pruning to be effective, reductions of around 90% are required, and some species respond to pruning with vigorous new growth which quickly restores the tree’s moisture uptake.
 This is why specialist advice should be sought before deciding whether to prune, pollard, or remove a tree.

 Installing root barriers can provide an alternative method of tree management.
 This involves excavating a trench around 4m deep between the offending tree and the building and inserting large sheets made of rigid plastic to protect the whole building from the influence of the vegetation.